Ohtani hits grand slam in 9th inning, becomes fastest player in MLB history to join 40-40 club

 The Japanese superstar blasted a two-out grand slam in the ninth inning for his 40th homer after earlier stealing his 40th base, lifting the Los Angeles Dodgers to a 7-3 win over the Tampa Bay Rays on Friday night.

-Ohtani achieved the feat in just 129 games, the quickest in major league history and sixth ever to reach 40 homers and 40 stolen bases in a season.
+Ohtani achieved the feat in his 126th game and the team’s 129th, the quickest in major league history and sixth ever to reach 40 homers and 40 stolen bases in a season.
 He’s also the first Dodgers player to do so.

 “It’s really more about the winning,” Ohtani said through an interpreter.
 “Obviously the record is part of the process but I think the most important thing is about winning the game.”